SQL Advanced Notebook

 Extra |

-Use EXPLAIN ANALYZE for Actual Runtimes (MySQL 8+)
+Use EXPLAIN ANALYZE for Real Runtimes (MySQL 8+)

 EXPLAIN ANALYZE SELECT ...;

-Shows actual rows, loops, and time per step — more reliable than the estimated rows column.
+Shows real rows, loops, and time per step — more reliable than the estimated rows column.

 Index Basics

--- create an index on a frequently filtered column
+-- create an index on a column you filter on often

 CREATE INDEX idx_entry_time ON parking_history(entry_time);

--- composite index: useful when filtering by both columns together
+-- composite index: useful when you filter on both columns together

 CREATE INDEX idx_station_time ON parking_history(station_code, entry_time);